AreParameswarudu/k8s/README.md

-FOllow the below mentioned order to read the files.
+Follow the below mentioned order to read the files.

 ## 1. Kubernetes.md